svicario/TreePosteriorPredictor/README.md

 here the details:

     -j jsonoutput
-    -i nexus input (only for mrbayes)
+    -i nexus input
-    -p prefix (only for mrbayes)
+    -a alignment in phylip format (for exabayes in case the exabayes call was done using binary alignment) -p namerun
     -b burnin
     -s sample size
     -m boolean 0 or 1 the input is mrbayes (otherwise exabayes)

 ###Limitation of Jsonify
 The program correctly represent partitioned model in which one type of data (DNA, Protein or Codon) is present in the multiple sequences alignment (MSA).
 MSA with mixed type may not correctly represented.